drlalithapranathi/openemr-ai-smart-on-fhir/README.md

-# openemr-ai
+# openemr-ai-smart-on-fhir
-Artificial Intelligence tooling for OpenEMR related to clinical decision rules, ambient listening, note sumarization and automated coding
+A smart-on-FHIR application for ambient listening & text summarization.